 Perhaps most importantly, Connolly says you should investigate the accident even if there is no resulting injury.
 You can use the information to see if your safety processes are sufficient and improve them where they fall short.
 And if you do take actions to fix unsafe conditions, she reminds you to "document, document, document."

 The final step is to file a workers' compensation claim.
 Shunnarah says your insurance company should guide you through every step of the process to correctly file and document the claim.

 Whatever you do, don't try to avoid filing a claim by offering to pay your injured worker's medical bill directly.

 "It’s difficult to know if an injury is going to turn out to be something much more serious than you’d expect," Byrd says.
 He says the best way to protect your rights and your employee's is by filing a claim – even if the injury appears to be minor.

-For more insight on the claims process, read "How do I file a workers' comp claim?"
+For more insight on the claims process, read "What is the workers’ compensation claims process?"